-At 18, I left my island home of Réunion with a one-way ticket and a dream: to explore Japan.
-I had no idea that what started as a simple gap year would completely reshape my life, values, and career.
+At 18, I left my island home of Réunion with a one-way ticket and no clear plan.

 That year changed everything.